dalguete/docker/README.md

 BindFS in cointainers
 =====================

-Volumes mounting process is not completely useful yet (in the future this hacks won't be necessary, but meanwhile...), because when a volume is mounted in a container, user and groups ownership from host is mantained in container, and that leads to some access problems from processes inside containers.
+Volumes mounting process is not completely useful yet (in the future these hacks won't be necessary, but meanwhile...), because when a volume is mounted in a container, user and groups ownership from host is mantained in container, and that leads to some access problems from processes inside containers.